griffinjmbur/griffinjmbur.github.io/_research/2026-research-statement.md

 ---

 This file is my general research statement, written at a fairly high level of abstraction; this is part of my job market file.
-The post directly below this one contains a more detailed description of my teaching portfolio.
+The first two chapters of my dissertation are out for review at the *American Journal of Sociology* and *Social Indicators Research*, respectively.
+See below for draft versions.
 <!--
 Introduction: The first paragraph should introduce your research interests in the context of your field, tying the research you have done so far